sayang14/GSOC_2022_Evaluation_TMVA/README.md

 sayang@DESKTOP-IFS80HM:~/root_src/tutorials/tmva$ python3 exercise4.py

 The results of the source code for exercises are also given in the repository in .txt format

+Machine learning framework tool used:
+Pytorch for exercise3.py
+Keras for exercise4.py